Best Inflatable Fishing Kayak – Angler Yaks Blown Up!

 Should I Get A Hardshell Fishing Kayak Instead Of An Inflatable?

 This will usually be down to personal preference.
 If you want a boat that’s easy to transport, store and has good stability and a high weight capacity, an inflatable can be better.
-If you’re after a faster boat and storage isn’t an issue, a hard shell might be more suitable.
+If you’re after a faster boat and storage isn’t an issue, hardshell kayaks might be more suitable.

 What Happens If I Get A Hole?

-Most inflatable yaks are constructed with multiple air chambers, meaning if you get a hole in one, the rest of the chambers should keep you afloat.
-Many inflatables can be repaired using a patch kit to cover the hole and prevent it from getting worse.
+Most inflatable fishing kayaks are constructed with multiple chambers, meaning if you get a hole in one, the rest of the chambers should keep you afloat.
+Most inflatable kayaks can be repaired using a patch kit to cover the hole and prevent it from getting worse.
 Patch kits are sometimes included when you buy the boat.

 Are Inflatable Kayaks Safe To Fish From?

-Yes, inflatable yaks can be safe and stable to fish from.
-They tend to be made out of durable materials, with multiple air chambers for durability, increasing high buoyancy and improved safety.
+Yes, inflatable fishing kayaks can be safe and stable to fish from.
+They tend to be made out of durable materials, with multiple air chambers for durability, increasing high buoyancy and improved safety so you can spend time catching more fish.

 The Bottom Line